Partially multiplicative quandles and simplicial Hurwitz spaces: Geodesic PMQs associated with symmetric groups

 \subsection{Some classical results about symmetric groups}

 In this subsection we recollect some classical facts, most of which go back to Clebsch \cite{Clebsch} and Hurwitz \cite{Hurwitz}, about sequences of transpositions and standard moves.
-We do this for the sake of completeness, and some details in the proofs are omitted and left to the reader.
+We do this for the sake of completeness, and we leave some details to the reader.